Walker’s Razor VS Howard Leight Impact Sport Earmuffs 2022

 These earmuffs are commonly used for shooting hearing protection.

-Comfort using Howard Leight vs Walker Razor
+Comfort & Fit of Howard Leight vs Walker Razor

-My second consideration with hearing protection is always comfort.
 Hearing protection is generally worn for a long period of time, so the ability to wear earmuffs for hours at a time and over safety glasses comfortably is always a primary concern.

 When looking at Walker Razor vs Impact Sport, the Razor carries the edge again.
 The biggest differentiation you’ll notice is the padded headband on the Razor, whereas the Impact Sport has a thinner vinyl-covered headband.